User/ Healthcare Provider Agreement

 4.10.
 The Company reserves the right to amend the Charges at any time without consultation.
 The Company shall provide the Healthcare Provider of one month’s notice of any change to the Charges.
 In the event that the Healthcare Provider is unwilling to accept the amended Charges, the Healthcare Provider may terminate this Agreement within the one month notice period.

-6.4.
-The Healthcare Provider warrants that when transmitting the Profile Page or any other information to the Company it shall not contain any virus or corrupted data and shall not harm or damage in any way the Website or software of the Company.
+5.1.
+The Healthcare Provider warrants that when transmitting any information to the Company it shall not contain any virus or corrupted data and shall not harm or damage in any way the Website or software of the Company.

 (a) Any alleged or actual infringement, whether or not under Irish Law of any third party’s intellectual property rights or any rights arising out of the use or supply any products and or services by the Healthcare Provider a User or any other person or;